BlepharoplastyConveniently located to service Ridgewood and Bergen County NJ

 - Excess skin in the lower eyelids

-Blepharoplasty cannot raise the eyebrows or reduce the appearance of deep wrinkles, crow’s feet or dark circles under the eyes.
+Blepharoplasty cannot raise the eyebrows or reduce the appearance of fine wrinkles, crow’s feet or dark circles/skin under the eyes.
 However, eyelid lifts can be combined with other procedures such as brow lifts, BOTOX® Cosmetic treatments and laser procedures to achieve these results.

 The best candidates for blepharoplasty:

 - Are generally healthy

 - Do not smoke